ElijahOzhmegov/blog/posts/2019-10-20-how-to-create-a-blog.markdown

 	$ brew install haskell-stack

 ## 2. Installing hakyll library
-But before we getting started I should draw your attention to the version of desired snapshot (bunch of haskell packages) as not all of them have hakyll library.
+But before we get started I should draw your attention to the version of desired snapshot (bunch of haskell packages) as not all of them have hakyll library.
 On the moment of writing this article the latest is **lts-12.26**.
 You can check it out by yourself:

 2.1.
 Click on [snapshots](https://www.stackage.org/package/hakyll/snapshots);